LusiXie/CB-reliability-LE/README.md

-# ReadMe: Analysis for Temporal Reliability of Contingent Behavior Trip Data in Kuhn-Tucker Recreation Demand Models (Xie and Adamowicz, Land Economics)
+# Analysis for Temporal Reliability of Contingent Behavior Trip Data in Kuhn-Tucker Recreation Demand Models (Xie and Adamowicz, Land Economics)

 ## Overview